catid/calico/README.md

 The single 32 byte key provided to `calico_key` is expanded into keys for VHash, the first outgoing IV, and the 32 byte ChaCha-14 key.
 Each side gets their own set of unique keys.
-And each side decides which of the keys to use from the `role` parameter that is either `CALICO_INITIATOR` or `CALICO_RESPONDER`.
+And each side decides which of the keys to use, based on the `role` parameter: Either `CALICO_INITIATOR` or `CALICO_RESPONDER`.

 During encryption, ChaCha-14 is keyed with the endpoint's key and with the message's unique IV number, which increments by 1 for each outgoing message.
 The IV is truncated to the low 3 bytes and will be reconstructed by the other party based on the most recently accepted IV.
+The IV value is also obfuscated to make the resulting ciphertext look more random.
 The message is encrypted, and the encrypted message is hashed with VHash.
-VHash is a 64-bit Wegman-Carter hash.
+VHash is a 64-bit Wegman-Carter hash with faster performance than Poly1306.
+The 64-bit hash value is encrypted with some of the ChaCha-14 keystream from the end of the first 128-byte block to protect it and turn it into a secure message authentication code.

-+ BLAKE2: Full 512-bit version used as a key derivation function.
+The obfuscated 3-byte IV is reconstructed by the recipient based on the most recently accepted IV.
-+ VMAC: Fast; a 64-bit message authentication code.
+The IV value is validated to verify that a message with the same IV has not been received already to avoid replay attacks.
+Using this IV and the sender's key, ChaCha-14 is keyed to generate the first 128-byte block of keystream.
+To reject invalid messages more quickly, the VHash value is recovered before decrypting the message and it is reconstructed by the recipient and verified to match.
-+ ChaCha: 8 rounds for less security margin and higher speed.
+After the VMAC is validated, the message is decrypted in-place.

-All algorithms are free of timing attacks (no look-up tables or branches are taken based on the key material).
+All algorithms are free of timing attacks; no look-up tables or branches are taken based on the keys.

-All implementations are cleanroom versions of public domain algorithms.
+To optimize the ChaCha function for servers and reduce the impact of using strong cryptography, the [chacha-opt](https://github.com/floodyberry/chacha-opt) implementation is employed when running on Intel x64 servers, which puts it on par with the built-in AES instruction.
+AES was not used because it is exceptionally complex to implement for mobile devices in software, and ChaCha is much faster in software and much easier to audit due to its simplicity.

 ## Credits